kvutien/Project-steve_b/assets/hello.md

 * **Flutter** or **React Native** supports making mobile apps for Android and iOS.
 * **Blockchain** tools can be used to share in a decentralised and trusted manner each one's analysis, and build up individual reputation, as in the Amish community.

 In the honor of *Steve Birky*, my brother-in-law, who spent his life helping people in need, this is a **free** mobile-based tool to observe by satellite the health of vegetation everywhere in the world.
-No registration required, no advertisement.
+No registration required, no advertisement, nothing to pay.

-## How to use the mobile app
-* Android devices: Download from Play Store at ...<URL>
-* iOS devices: download from App Store at ...<URL>

-Once the app installed, double-click on the app to launch.
-No login required.
-Nothing to pay.

-This is an example on an iPad mini 6" screen:
+## This is an example on an iPad mini screen:
 ![screenshot on ipad mini](resource:assets/images/iPad_mini_6.png)

 * By default the app shows the Mekong delta in Vietnam.